inmyth/akka-integrated-mmm/OPERATION.md

 This is the simplest and the best possible method for REST exchange as it doesn't require many calls to the server.

-For this method to work, an exchange must have Trade History method that returns one among other things the status (filled, active, etc)
+For this method to work, an exchange must have Trade History method that returns one among other things the status (filled, partially-filled, cancelled)

+All requests are pooled in a queue and popped by the rate allowed by the exchange.

 #### GetOrderInfo Method